 Below is the table for Rs.1000 invested over various time periods, in various investment instruments.

 I’ve highlighted the relevant column for discussion.
 Who likes so many numbers, anyway?
-Check out our SIP calculator for what the best funds can deliver.
+Check out our SIP Calculator.
 It is nothing short of magic!

 Five big takeaways

-1. To get anything above FDs (Fixed Deposits), you need to take some amount of risk.
+1. To get anything above Fixed Deposits, you need to take some amount of risk.
 The higher the risk, the higher the return.
 The choice is yours.
 We think, not taking any risk is the biggest risk you’re taking.

 2. Every time you spend the next 1000 rupees; think about what you’re missing out.
 Ten yrs later, you could take a vacation off to Europe!
 One pizza, one vacation off the list!
 One more pizza, there goes your 18th birthday gift for your future kid.